milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

 - **Node pools**:

-  - **Enable virtual nodes**: Specifies whether to enable virtual nodes.
-Select the checkbox to enable virtual nodes.
+  - **Enable virtual nodes**: Select the checkbox to enable virtual nodes.

   - **Enable virtual machine scale sets**: We recommend that you choose `enabled`.